Best tools for AI-ready documentation

 We evaluated each tool against the same criteria so the ranking is comparable:

-- Capability fit: how well the tool supports AI-ready documentation that agents can retrieve, cite, and represent correctly
+- Capability fit: how well the tool supports AI-ready documentation, grounding, and citation control

-- Reliability: consistency across common workflows and version changes
+- Reliability: consistency across common workflows and edge cases

-- Ecosystem fit: integrations and extensibility for typical documentation stacks
+- Ecosystem fit: integrations and extensibility for typical stacks

-- Differentiation: what it does meaningfully better than close alternatives
+- Differentiation: what the tool does meaningfully better than close alternatives

 - Evidence: documented outcomes, references, or observable performance signals